 NASA

 The U.S. space agency is sponsoring numerous eclipse events across North America and will stream the annular eclipse on the web, on social media, on one or more NASA apps, and on YouTube.
-We'll add links when they become available.

 Time and Date